saumeya/kam/README.md

 Please visit the CLI [user documentation](./docs/README.md) to try out the CLI.
+For more information regarding how kam CLI is used, please refer to this [blog](https://developers.redhat.com/articles/2021/07/21/bootstrap-gitops-red-hat-openshift-pipelines-and-kam-cli).

 ### OpenShift Console